 From: Newcastle, England

-The original Animals broke up in September of 1966 and Eric Burdon and Barry Jenkins reformed the group with completely new members and moved to San Francisco, CA where they called themselves Eric Burdon & The Animals or the New Animals.
+The original Animals broke up in September, 1966 and Eric Burdon and Barry Jenkins reformed the group with completely new members, and moved to San Francisco, CA where they called themselves Eric Burdon & The Animals or the New Animals.
 In 1969, Burdon finally dismantled the Animals for good and went on to collaborate with the group War, releasing an LP under the band name Eric Burdon & War.
 Chas Chandler went on to discover and manage Jimi Hendrix and was instrumental in forming the Jimi Hendrix Experience.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.